abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/partial_routes.rst

     Before we go on, let's agree on some vocabulary.
 Our routing problems are modelled with a graph :math:`G=(V, E \cup A)` with :math:`V` the set of all vertices, :math:`E` the set of edges and :math:`A` the set of arcs.
-Here are some terms we will used throughout the rest of part III:
+Here are some terms we will use throughout the rest of part III:

     ..  index:: path, graph; path